 Tests, Quizzes, Homework, and Laboratory

 All assignments must be turned in typed, double-spaced, 1” margins, 12-point font, & Times New Roman.
 Quizzes will not be made up under any conditions.
 There will be no late papers accepted.
 No make-up exams will be given.
+No make-up exams will be given unless prior approved.
+Students must follow all instructions in regards to assignments to be eligible for grading and earning maximum points for said assignments.
+You may check the status of your grade during office hours only any time throughout the semester.
+Student must be present to be eligible for assignments handed out in class.
+Students must print out and read all laboratory materials prior to attending that week's laboratory.
 You may check the status of your grade during office hours only throughout the semester.
 Grades will be scaled by this percentage

 A = 100% - 90%